Pure-the-Language/Pure/README.md

 There are three types of ready-to-use libraries for Pure:

-* Any regular C# Net 7 DLL, as published on [Nuget](https://www.nuget.org/).
+* Any regular C# Net 8 DLL, as published on [Nuget](https://www.nuget.org/).
+May work with older versions of .Net Core dlls but use discretion; May even also work with .Net Framework dlls but I observed occassions when behaviors are unpredictable.
 * Any user-authored scripts that may be included using `Inlcude` macro.
 * Any user-shared snippets published on [Central Snippets](https://github.com/Pure-the-Language/CentralSnippets) or similar places.

 The intended usage scenario of Pure is like this:

-* Pure provides a complete syntax and all of the standard features of .Net 7 runtime
+* Pure provides a complete syntax and all of the standard features of .Net 8 runtime (C# 12)
 * On top of the basics, Pure provides some standard libraries to further streamline common tasks
 * On top of that, Pure provides native support for library importing (using `Import()`) and scripting importing (using `Include()`)
 * When extending existing functionalities of Pure or simply developing libraries around re-usable code, a developer would write actual C# Class Library projects and expose those as DLLs for end consumption in Pure.